Skip to content

 Converts a Cell into the specified Struct and returns that Struct.

-Attempts to pass a Cell with layout different from the specified Struct or to load more data than a Cell contains throw an exception with exit code 9: Cell underflow.
+Attempts to pass a Cell with a layout different from the specified Struct or to load more data than the Cell contains throw an exception with exit code 9: Cell underflow.

 Usage examples: